A spring dessert recipe that will have kids asking for more of these cereal treats.

 Lightly butter 13x9-inch baking pan; set aside.

-Melt butter in 4-quart saucepan over low heat (1 to 2 minutes).
-Add marshmallows; stir until melted (2 to 3 minutes).
+Melt butter in 4-quart saucepan over low heat.
+Add marshmallows; stir 2-3 minutes or until melted.
 Remove from heat.
 Add cereal; stir until well-coated.

 Pat cereal mixture evenly with buttered hands into prepared pan.
 Cut with assorted 2- to 3-inch flower cookie cutters or into desired shapes.
 Dip 1 side of each flower into melted candy coating.
 Lay uncoated side onto waxed or parchment paper.
 Immediately decorate as desired while coating is still soft.